This page on 5-HTP is currently marked as in-progress. We are still compiling research.

 5-HTP is neurally active by increasing serotonin levels and will be felt, but its actions are more 'euphoric' or happiness inducing rather than stimulatory.

-A typical dose of 5-HTP is in the range of 300-500mg, taken either once daily or in divided doses.
+A typical dose of 5-HTP is in the range of 300-500 mg, taken either once daily or in divided doses.
 Lower doses may also be effective, although usually when paired with other substances.

 Page is currently under work, and will be growing in the next few days

 The Human Effect Matrix looks at human studies (excluding animal/petri-dish studies) to tell you what effect 5-HTP has in your body, and how strong these effects are.

 |A||Robust research conducted with repeated double blind clinical trials|

 |B||Multiple studies where at least two are double-blind and placebo controlled|

 |C||Single double blind study or multiple cohort studies|